AhmedEweed/ntl-fame/README.md

 ## Getting started

 Simply click this link [NTL: Facts and insights](https://public.tableau.com/profile/ahmed.eweed#!/vizhome/Book1_15741837906850/NTLQuickAnalysisandInsights)
-and explre the story page by page
+and explore the story page by page
 any questions are welcomed at my facebook account mentioned at the end of the story

 ## Prerequisites